c33cheun/MultiGet/README.md

     -h, --help                     output usage information
 ```

 `<url>` is the source url to download from, it is required for execution.
-Also running `multi-get` with no arguments will
+Also running `multi-download` with no arguments will
 also output help.

 ### Open-Source Libraries